 Harold Town

-Albert Jacques Franck's artistic journey is a testament to resilience and reinvention, leading him from the tranquil Dutch town of Middelburg to the bustling streets of Toronto.
-Born on April 2, 1899, in Middelburg, Holland, Franck's early years were marked by a diverse range of experiences.
+Albert Jacques Franck (April 2, 1899-February 28,1973) was a Canadian painter who specialized in capturing the beauty of Toronto houses.
+Born in Middelburg, Holland, Franck's early years were marked by a wide range of experiences.
 He was the long-distance swimming champion of Belgium in 1924 and traveled extensively, even working on a tea plantation in Java.

 During his formative years, Franck exhibited a natural affinity for the arts, initially expressing himself through music before discovering his true calling in painting.
 Despite familial expectations and various occupations, Franck's passion for art remained steadfast, eventually leading him to Canada in 1926.